 Armed with ‘a million years’ of experience and a catchphrase ‘A man is not a financial plan’, Mary Waring has integrity and enthusiasm in spades.
 She is clever.
 Clear.
 Highly recommended (by lawyers at both Withers and Mishcon de Reya).
 And tuned in: “The typical IFA is male, grey hair and grey suit.
 Whilst there is absolutely nothing wrong with that, many women are looking for something different.
 At a time when they are feeling overwhelmed and very anxious, they need a lot of hand holding and looking after.
 That’s what I’m great at!”
 She’s been an IFA specialising in divorce for five years and is firmly against ‘ticking box’ solutions.
 If you need to cry, she’ll let you – there are no awkward silences that she can’t handle.
 In fact Waring can handle anything, except her springer spaniel Chester who competes in agility competitions and is generally eliminated within three seconds.

 Fees: “Fees for basic financial advice start at £3,500.
 Where cashflow planning is required, where there are inheritance tax issues or complex pensions issues the fee will be higher.
-The maximum fee is £30,000.
-The higher fees would apply where assets under management are larger, where the advice is more complex.”
+The maximum fee is £60,000.
+The higher fees would apply where assets under management are larger, and where the advice is more complex.”

 2. Anna Sofat at Addidi Wealth

 Anna Sofat is not afraid of a fight.
 She wants her clients to feel that they have some control back.
 “It can be very empowering being able to control your future and be responsible for it,” she says.
 This from a woman who sat on Rochester City Council – she’s political and engaged.
 She created her own business because she wanted to work on her own terms and without compromising either herself and her two daughters, or her clients.
-Yes she says, “making decisions can be daunting” but, as one client says, with Sofat on your side, “You don’t have to worry about anything.”
+Yes she says “making decisions can be daunting” but, as one client says, with Sofat on your side, “You don’t have to worry about anything.”

 Contact: firstname.lastname@example.org, based in Central London

-3. Claire Harlow at Saunderson House
+3. Claire Harlow at Taylor Made Financial Planning (TMFP)

 4. Steven Hennessy at MDG

-What if we told you that there was someone out there, who for biscuits and an hourly rate can give you sound financial advice as well as change a tyre, install a new TV, feed your chickens (NOT A EUPHEMISM), all while looking a bit like Dermot O’Leary.
+What if we told you that there was someone out there, who for biscuits and an hourly rate can give you sound financial advice as well as change a tyre, install a new TV, feed your chickens (NOT A EUPHEMISM), all while looking a bit like Dermot O’Leary?
 Meet Steven Hennessy who built up his own business after a stint working for a bank in the late 90s/early 00s left him feeling that “advice was in fact nothing more than product sales.”
 He is proud of his work, and his ability to communicate with his clients and the fact that he can say the alphabet backwards in under three seconds.

 Fees: “Free initial consultation.
 Thereafter it really depends on the client specifics, but will be a flat fee or an hourly rate for financial planning and services agreed in advance.
 As long as it is understood by and appropriate for the client, and contributes fairly to my running of a sustainable, profitable business.
 We charge a 0.50% pa ad valorem fee for investment management.”

-5. Tamsin Caine at Smart Financial
+5. Tamsin Caine at Smart Divorce

 You know how it feels when you see someone do something and you think, “I could do that.”
 That is how it was for Tamsin Caine.
-“I started as an estate agency based mortgage adviser, having bought a house and felt that I could do the job that they were doing.”
+“I started as an estate agency based mortgage adviser, having bought a house and feeling that I could do the job that they were doing.”
 And so she did.
 Now she offers lifestyle financial planning.
 Safe pair of hands is a phrase that springs to mind.
 (Also she coaches mini and junior rugby at the weekend).
 She really tries.
 She is excited for all the opportunities that might lie ahead for you.
 Yes you will be sad.
 Yes it’s a tough time but as Caine says, “The one thing that pulls most divorcees together is the opportunity that the two parties have to make their own decisions for themselves and their children, if they have any.
 Our first meeting explores questions that they have never thought about before.”

 Fees: “We offer a free initial meeting where we find out all about you.
 We will discuss our fees during this meeting.
 They depend on clients’ individual circumstances.”